Anirudhpatil367/zomato-data-pipeline/README.md

 🔄 **How to Set Up the Zomato Data Pipeline**

 ### Step 1: Download Dataset from Kaggle
-- Visit [Kaggle Zomato Dataset](https://www.kaggle.com/datasets) and download the restaurant dataset.
+- Download the restaurant dataset from Kaggle.

 ### Step 2: Upload to S3
 - Create an S3 bucket with folders: `raw_data/` and `transformed_data/`.
 - Upload the Kaggle dataset to `raw_data/`.

-### Step 3: Configure Apache Spark
+### Step 3: Set Up AWS Glue (PySpark)
-- Run a Spark job (locally or via EMR) to filter Bangalore-specific data and perform cleaning.
+- Create a Glue Job using **PySpark** for cleaning and filtering Bangalore-specific data.
 - Output the result to `transformed_data/` on S3.

-### Step 4: Set Up AWS Glue
+### Step 4: Configure AWS Glue Crawler
-- Create a Glue Job for final cleaning and column standardization.
-- Set up a Glue Crawler to catalog the `transformed_data/` in S3.
+- Set up a Glue Crawler to catalog the `transformed_data/` in S3 and register it in the Glue Data Catalog.

 ### Step 5: Configure Snowflake & Snowpipe
 - Create corresponding tables in Snowflake.